Grape Purchase Agreements: Understanding Contracts in the Wine Industry

 3. Viticultural Practices and Quality Standards

-Grape Purchase Agreements can establish a wide range requirements relating to the nature and quality of the grapes.
+Grape Purchase Agreements can establish a wide range of requirements relating to the nature and quality of the grapes.
 Winemakers typically have specific requirements for their grapes, and the Grape Purchase Agreement can ensure these requirements are met.
 This might entail imposing quality standards on the grapes being sold, such as sugar content, acidity, pH level, and flavor profile.
 Wineries will often seek to put a cap on grape defects and materials other than grapes (MOG) as a percentage of grapes delivered.

 Similarly, farming and viticultural practices often become one of the most heavily negotiated terms in a Grape Purchase Agreement.
 The agreement might specify planting location, selection and spacing of vines, pruning, thinning or harvest.
-To mitigate risk when a wine maker seeks to impose high quality standards, a grape grower could cede more control over the farming practices in order to limit liability if the grapes don’t meet certain standards.
+To mitigate risk when a wine-maker seeks to impose high quality standards, a grape grower could cede more control over the farming practices in order to limit liability if the grapes don’t meet certain standards.

 In Grape Purchase Agreements, the viticultural practices and quality standards typically balance the interests of a winery in assuring high quality grapes for premium wine production against a grower’s desire to retain control of the farming.
 The agreement might also enumerate penalties, such as price reductions, for a supplier that fails to meet the specific requirements.